An Extreme Scattering Event Toward PSR J2313+4253: Data

 \section{Data}

 Our observations were taken with the Green Bank Observatory 20m telescope as part of the Pulsar Science Collaboratory (PSC) Scintillation Survey \citep{PSCTurner_2024}.
 The PSC was created in 2007 and provides research opportunities that include pulsar searches, giant pulse studies, fast radio bursts, pulsar timing, and pulsar scintillation \citep{PSC,PSC2,Doskoch_2024}.
-Each of our observations was 2 hours in length with the ``all" filter enabled, giving a frequency range of 1350--1750 MHz.
+Each of our observations was 2 hours in length with the ``all" filter enabled, giving a frequency range of 1300--1800 MHz.
 This filter allows for the widest possible observing bandwidth, which provides tighter constraints on scintillation parameter estimates.
-The observations ranged from MJD 60006--60783 which spans 777 days.
+For analysis, this range was subsequently cropped to 1350--1525 MHz, which is the maximum continuous frequency range with no significant narrow-band RFI.
+The observations ranged from MJD 60006--60783, which spans 777 days.
 We observed with a near-biweekly cadence.
 This was increased to a near-weakly cadence when it became apparent that a potential ESE was occurring.
 The sampling time was 4.18 ms and ephemerides were taken from the Australia National Telescope Facility (ATNF) pulsar catalog \citep{ATNF2005AJ....129.1993M}.

 In order to remove radio frequency interference (RFI), excision was performed using a custom median-smoothed zapping script, as well as manual removal of individual pixels.
 Once RFI was removed, the data spanned around 170 MHz centered near 1435 MHz.
-After folding and summing the data over polarizations, depending on the signal-to-noise ratio (S/N) of each observation, our data was averaged in frequency to yield channels of either 1 or 0.5 MHz (512 and 1024 frequency channels, respectively) across the observing band.
+After folding and summing the data over polarizations, depending on the signal-to-noise ratio (S/N) of each observation, our data was averaged in frequency to yield channels of either 512 and 1024 frequency channels (approximately channel sizes of 1 or 0.5 MHz, respectively) across the observing band.
 The data was averaged in time with subintegrations ranging from 10--30 seconds, with 512 channels being used for particularly low S/N observations, in order to complete subsequent analyses.
+In Table \ref{tab:psrpar}, we provide a summary of the parameters for J2313+4253 with pulsar parameters taken from \cite{ATNF2005AJ....129.1993M} and scintillation parameter values from \cite{PSCTurner_2024}.